This week inHusker history

 The week of April 3-9, looking back in five-year intervals:

-1906: Nebraska makes plans for a practice game in May as a test run of new collegiate football rules allowing forward passes and requiring 10 yards instead of 5 for a first down.
+1906: Nebraska makes plans for a practice game in May as a test run of new collegiate football rules that allow forward passes and require 10 yards instead of 5 for a first down.

 1921: Spring drills begin under new coach Fred Dawson.